THE MOST TRUSTED COPYCAT RECIPES

 California Pizza Kitchen Roasted Garlic Chicken Pizza

-Grill a chicken breast, caramelize half an onion, slow-roast a whole head of garlic, and you’ll have the key ingredients for assembling two amazing clones of the chain’s famous sauce-less Roasted Garlic Chicken Pizza.
+Grill a chicken breast, caramelize half an onion, and slow-roast a whole head of garlic, and you’ll have prepped all the key ingredients for assembling two amazing clones of the chain’s famous sauce-less Roasted Garlic Chicken Pizza.

-You won’t miss the pizza sauce on this “white pizza” since the toppings bring bold flavor, and we don't want to upstage that great taste.
-Your homemade pizzas will just need a light brushing of olive oil to protect the dough.
+You won’t miss the pizza sauce on this “white pizza” since the toppings bring bold flavors to the show, and we don't want to upstage that great taste.
+Your homemade pizzas will just need a light brushing of olive oil over the dough, and you’re ready to pile everything on.

-CPK’s wood-fired stone ovens are cranked up to a rocket-hot 800 degrees Fahrenheit so pizzas bake in just 3 or 4 minutes.
-It's not likely you have one of those special ovens at home, but it's still possible to bake these copycat pizzas in a conventional oven in about 10 minutes.
-I recommend a pizza stone to help brown the bottom of your pizzas, but the recipe will even work fine without one.
+CPK’s wood-fired stone ovens are cranked up to a rocket-hot 800 degrees Fahrenheit, so a pizza bakes in just 3 or 4 minutes.
+It's not likely you have one of those special ovens at home, but it's still possible to bake copycat pizzas in a conventional oven in around 10 minutes.
+I recommend using a pizza stone to help brown the bottom of your pizzas, but the recipe will still work fine without one.

 Start your pizzas the day before you plan to eat them so that the dough can rise slowly overnight in your refrigerator.
 This slow, chilled rise produces fermentation that will ultimately give your crust a better texture and taste.